Mayank0875/DSA-Problem/Company Based/Facebook/Bracket Checker/problem.md

 ## Difficulty

-Easy
+Medium

 ## Description

-You are developing a tool to check the syntax of code snippets.
-A crucial part is ensuring that brackets like parentheses (), square brackets [], and curly braces {} are correctly balanced and nested.
-A sequence of brackets is considered valid if:
-    1. Every opening bracket has a corresponding closing bracket of the same type.
-    2. Brackets are closed in the correct order (no crossing pairs like ([)]).
-An empty string is also considered valid.
-Given a string consisting only of these bracket characters, determine if it is valid.
+A computer science student has typed a long string of brackets into a text editor.
+The string `s` is guaranteed to be a "balanced bracket sequence" (a valid mathematical expression of brackets).

+However, the student's keyboard is malfunctioning.
+When they try to edit the text, the backspace key deletes exactly two characters: one opening bracket `(` and one closing bracket `)`.
+These two characters can be located anywhere in the string.

+Your task is to determine if it is possible to choose one `(` and one `)` to delete such that the remaining string is **no longer** a balanced bracket sequence.

 ## Examples